Hypergraph polynomials and the Bernardi process: Preliminaries

 for the Tutte polynomial of a graph.
 In particular, it follows from his results that this expression does not depend on the ribbon structure, base vertex, or base edge.

-The tour of a spanning tree can also be used to give a bijection between spanning trees and so-called break divisors.
+The tour of a spanning tree can also be used to give a bijection between spanning trees and so called break divisors.
+This was done originally by Bernardi \cite{Bernardi_first} (not yet using the terminology of break divisors), then further studied by Baker and Wang \cite{Baker-Wang}.
 A \emph{break divisor} for a graph $G=(V,E)$ is a vector $\mathbf z\in\Z^V$ so that $\mathbf{d}-\mathbf{1}-\mathbf z$ is a hypertree on $V$ in $\bip G$, that is the graph obtained from $G$ by adding a new vertex halfway along each edge.
-(Here $\mathbf{d}-\mathbf{1}$ denotes the vector whose $v$-component is the degree of $v$ in $G$ minus one for each $v\in V$).
+(Here $\mathbf{d}-\mathbf{1}$ denotes the vector whose $v$-component is the degree of $v$ in $G$ minus one for each $v\in V$.)
 Baker and Wang \cite{Baker-Wang} proved that given a spanning tree $T$, if one takes its tour and at each vertex, counts the non-edges of $T$ that first become current in conjunction with that vertex, the resulting values give a break divisor.
 Conversely, given a break divisor $\mathbf z$, one may start a walk on the ribbon graph and whenever an edge is encountered which is such that $\mathbf z$ remains a break divisor in the smaller graph after the edge's removal, cut that edge.
 By the end of the walk, the remaining edges form a spanning tree.

 Said in another way, the Bernardi process on a graph gives a bijection between the sets of hypertrees on $V$ and on $E$.
-Our Bernardi process for hypergraphs generalizes this bijection (see Remark \ref{rem:Bernardi_altalanosit_BW} for more).
+Our Bernardi process for hypergraphs generalizes this bijection (see Remark \ref{rem:Bernardi_altalanosit_BW} for more detail).